About integer-valued variants of the theta and 6j symbols: Classical version

 \subsubsection{A topological identity of the $\tet$ function: the double tetrahedron identity}

-We now move to the integer analog of the Biedenharn-Elliot-Louk identity ---the latter (also called pentagon identity) is usually written for $6j$ symbols, which, in general, are not integer valued.
-Let us consider the triangular bipyramid $B$ obtained by gluing {\sl two} tetrahedra $((b,h,k),(g,a,e))$ and $((c,d,h),(g,e,f))$ along the common base $(e,g,h)$.
+We now move to the integer analog of the well-known Biedenharn-Elliott identity ---the latter (also called pentagon identity) is usually written for $6j$ symbols, which, in general, are not integer valued. { It was originally proven \cite{Biedenharn, Elliott} by considering the coupling of four orbital momenta, and derived in \cite{BiedenharnLouck}, vol 9, pp 22-30, as a consequence of associativity of one of the two products that the authors define on a particular family of tensor operators. { The identity written below for the integer-valued $\tet$ function is a rewriting of the Biedenharn-Elliott identity, using eq.~\ref{tetfrom6j}}. }\\ Let us consider the triangular bipyramid $B$ obtained by gluing {\sl two} tetrahedra $((b,h,k),(g,a,e))$ and $((c,d,h),(g,e,f))$ along the common base $(e,g,h)$.
 We want to associate a number $\hed(B)$ (actually an integer) to such bipyramids.

 A first possibility is to define a new function $\hed_1$ as follows: